jianfa/RecipeSnap-a-lightweight-image-to-recipe-model/README.md

 # RecipeSnap - a lightweight pretrained model to predict recipe from image

 We implemented a lightweight image to recipe prediction model.
 We used MobileNet_v2 as image encoder backbone.
-This model only has 3 million parameters and can be easily deployed on smartphone or other smart tablets.
+This model only has 3 million parameters and can be easily deployed on portable devices.

 ## Cloning